-In early August, I wrote about 3 Ways to Organize Your Inbox.
+In early August, I wrote about 3 Ways to Boost Productivity by Organizing Your Inbox.
 The post was mostly about re-thinking what lands in your inbox and ways you can reduce email-related stress through organization.

 This post is about using technology to make email easy to manage and track the email that’s most important to your business.